 With a toddler in the house who likes bananas one week, and then is not keen on them the following week, we are often left with brown bananas in the fruit bowl and so I am always on the lookout for a recipe to use up overripe bananas.
-Usually I end up baking my egg free banana bread, or a batch of no sugar banana muffins, or these vegan blueberry muffins with them, but I really wanted a no bake banana recipe to use up the ripe bananas, and that is where this jam comes in!
+Usually I end up baking my egg free banana bread, or a batch of no sugar banana muffins, or vegan blueberry muffins with them, or making banana waffles, but I really wanted a no bake banana recipe to use up the ripe bananas, and that is where this jam comes in!

 It is an easy jam recipe – you don’t need pectin to make it set, it thickens by itself.
 You cook the chopped bananas in a sugar-lime-vanilla syrup until they become soft and have taken on that toffee brown sugar flavour.
 Then cool, and store in a sterilised jar – that’s it!